 - Adds something a little extra

 With that in mind, I compiled the best Slack alternatives available today.
-Since each stands on its own, they are not ranked but rather listed alphabetically.
+Here’s the list, ranked alphabetically.

 Azendoo is quick to claim that it’s much bigger than just a chat platform.
 The team communication software focuses on alleviating Slack’s clutter problem.